How many Fire Extinguishers

 This generally means by someone with the relevant BAFE qualifications or equivalent.

-What ‘evidence’ do I need that my extinguishers have been serviced to regulations?
+what 'evidence' do i need that my extinguishers have been serviced?

 If during a health and safety or fire service visit, for example, you need to demonstrate that your extinguishers have been adequately serviced, there are a number of things to look for: